jrdegbe/thamesthrive-api/docs/qa/major_os_competitors.md

 These open-source alternatives provide businesses with flexibility and customization options.
-However, it's important to note that open-source solutions may require more technical expertise and effort for setup, customization, and maintenance compared to commercial options like Tracardi.
+However, it's important to note that open-source solutions may require more technical expertise and effort for setup, customization, and maintenance compared to commercial options like ThamesThrive.
 It's advisable to evaluate these alternatives based on your specific requirements and the level of support and community activity available for each project.